 In the case of a corporation, the IRS will look to the person responsible for paying the payroll taxes to collect the unpaid trust funds.
 This is known as the Trust Fund Recovery Penalty.

-For many businesses, when they start to have financial problems one of the first things to happen is the payroll taxes are not paid on time and the payroll returns are not filed on time.
-Both of these are among the worst things to do when a business has fallen upon hard times.
+For many businesses, facing financial strain can result in payroll taxes not being paid and payroll returns not being filed on time.
+Unfortunately, these are among the worst things that can happen when a business falls on hard times.